 This post may contain affiliate links.
 If you use these links to buy something we may earn a small commission.
 Thanks.

-When designing a functional kitchen, a good-quality faucet is a great investment for your kitchen sink.
+When designing a functional kitchen or bathroom, a high-quality faucet is essential.

-What is a Good Flow Rate For a Kitchen Faucet?
+What is a Good Bathroom or Kitchen Faucet Flow Rate?

 Thankfully, most faucets can be tweaked to improve the minimum and maximum flow rate.
 This is an easy adjustment to make, especially if you don’t fully understand the ins and outs of your home’s existing apparatus.